federicomariamassari/udacity-sfend/projects/p1/p1-lidar-obstacle-detection.md

 ### PCA-Based Bounding Boxes

 An implementation of PCA bounding boxes with Point Cloud Library is available at Codex Technicanum [8] [9].
-Because that solution, applied to sorghum plants, includes rotation along all axes (X: roll, Y: pitch, Z: yaw), it cannot be readily applied to non-holonomic robots such as self-driving cars, which are constrained to lie on the XY-plane and only rotate along Z. Proper alignment of the boxes to the road plain is, however, is a surprisingly difficult task.
+Because that solution, applied to sorghum plants, includes rotation along all axes (X: roll, Y: pitch, Z: yaw), it cannot be readily applied to non-holonomic robots such as self-driving cars, which are constrained to lie on the XY-plane and only rotate along Z. Proper alignment of the boxes to the road plane is, however, a surprisingly difficult task.

+My take on Udacity's "PCA Boxes Challenge" is as follows:

-Implement a slight variation of CT solution with more robust retrieval and sorting of the eigenvectors; and extract the Euler angles; reconstruct the object with 0 roll and pitch.
+1. Implement a slight variation of Codex Technicanum's algorithm, with more robust retrieval and sorting of the eigenvectors;
+2. From each resulting bounding box, extract the rotation matrix and, from the latter, the Euler angles (ZYX) [10];
+3. Set pitch (Y) and roll (X) to zero, keep yaw (Z) as it is.
+Use Axis-Angle to create a new rotation matrix, then quaternion, and apply the latter to the bounding box.

 - Image of cross